PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 King Louis XVI addresses the Assembly.

-He explained that he had given the electors a deadline until January 15, 1792, to break up all emigrant-inspired gatherings of troops within their realms.
-Should they not meet this deadline, he will consider them as enemies of France.
+He explains that he had given the electors a deadline until January 15, 1792, to break up all emigrant-inspired gatherings of troops within their realms.
+Should they not meet this deadline, he will consider them enemies of France.

 The king further informs the Assembly that he had also written to the Emperor Leopold II, notifying him that he was prepared to declare war in case his demands should not be met.